Custom API

 Configure the message template

-This tells Mibo how to format the input sent to your system.
-The template includes a special placeholder that gets replaced with each test input.
+This tells Mibo how to format the request body sent to your system.
+The template uses placeholders that get replaced with real values each time a test runs:

 -